briancaffey/django-step-by-step/vuepress-docs/docs/topics/README.md

 ## Production Environments

-This project shows how to deploy to multiple production environments including AWS, DigitalOcean, and a local server using a Rasperry Pi.
+This project shows how to deploy to a production environment using AWS.